-Organizational Design is a name given to the ongoing process of improving organizations so that they are better able to achieve their strategies.
+Organizational Design is the ongoing process of improving organizations so that they are better able to achieve their strategies.
 The organizational design process involves identifying and then improving ineffective strategies, structures, processes, metrics, incentives, capabilities, ways of working and systems.Summary by The World of Work Project

 Organizational design, which is sometimes known as organizational architecture, is the process of deliberately designing the key mechanisms that organizations use to function so that they are as effective as possible.
 This is an ongoing process with involves assessing current mechanisms, designing improvements to them, implementing improvements and then repeating.

 There are many different mechanisms used by organizations to shape their ability to perform and meet their organizational objectives.
 These can be thought of as the levers of organizational performance.